rev-net/memo/pitch.md

     - [Should I invest in RRG, $REV, or...?](#should-i-invest-in-rrg-rev-or)
     - [What are the risks I should be aware of?](#what-are-the-risks-i-should-be-aware-of)

+> _This memo will quickly give context to the problem at hand, how revnets are positioned to play a role in shaping the future, and lay out the specifics of how you are invited to participate._

 ## TLDR